thenosewizard/portfolioProject/README.md

-# portfolioProject
+# PortfolioProject
-a project for portfolio one
+a project for portfolio 1